Table of Contents

 Next steps will include a medical exam.
 The medical exam looks at whether there are any health-related reasons why you should not be allowed to enter the United States.

-IOM will ask the U.S.-based parent to pay for the medical exam by debit credit card.
+- IOM will ask the U.S.-based parent to pay for the medical exam by debit or credit card.
 If you are having trouble paying for the exam, tell that to IOM.
-These are the estimated costs for cases where no follow-up is needed.
+These are the estimated costs for cases where no follow up is needed.
 The price will depend on the person:

 - El Salvador: $260 for adults; $145 for children, $65 for babies